How are Serving Sizes Determined?

 Determining serving size on your nutrition fact label is a question that comes up occasionally, and seems very simple on the surface.
 However, there is an FDA chart on displaying the proper serving size for your food, which may or may not simplify things, as well as the general FDA guidance on nutrition labeling and serving sizes.

-You should certainly refer to those documents if you have detailed questions, as there's no way we can cover all the nuances in this blog post.
+You should certainly refer to those documents for a deeper understanding of serving sizes, as there's no way we can cover all the nuances in this blog post.
 Still, we'll try to distill all that documentation into an easy to follow step-by-step guide for determining your serving size.

 Keep it Simple - Use Your Judgment